dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 or a context where throwing exceptions is allowed.
 * The return value of a `pure` operation can be unique, allowing for implicit casts that are not possible otherwise.
   In this case, if the call to the functional is impure due to calling it with an impure callback, the code is invalid.
-  The context may expect a `pure` execution for memoization.
+  An impure context may expect a `pure` execution for memoization or thread-safety, too.
 * A `nothrow` operation cannot fail recoverably.
   It fails irrecoverably or succeeds; in either case, no rollback operation is necessary.
-  This fact may be used by the context.
+  This fact may be used by the context even if it may throw itself.

 Since outside of templates, the context must be annotated manually; this is unproblematic:
 The call becomes invalid, and a compiler error is presented to the programmer.